-As the least visited country on earth you will find fairly scant information about travel to Nauru.
-In fact, there are no indigenous agencies currently offering tours to Nauru, and very few international companies that specialize in travel to Nauru.
-Once again, we aim for a YPT first.
+Nauru as the least visited country on earth has cant information online about travel to the country.
+In fact, there are no indigenous travel agencies currently offering tours to Nauru, and very few international companies that specialize in travel to the country.
+Once again, we aim for a YPT first!

 In 2017 we ran our first ever “Least Visited Countries Tour”, which involved us spending 5 days inclusive of New Year’s Eve in Nauru – something we will be keeping as an annual staple of the YPT schedule.
 We are now pleased to announce that we can offer independent tours to Nauru.